rougier/from-python-to-numpy/05-problem-vectorization.rst

 However, the biggest problem for particle-based simulation is that particle interaction requires finding neighbouring particles and this has a cost as we've seen in the boids case.
-If we target Python and numpy only, it is probably better to choose the Eulerian method since vectorization will be almost trivial compared to the Lagrangian method.
+If we target Python and NumPy only, it is probably better to choose the Eulerian method since vectorization will be almost trivial compared to the Lagrangian method.

-Numpy implementation
+NumPy implementation
 ++++++++++++++++++++

 I won't explain all the theory behind computational fluid dynamics because